Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Performance of Heat Pump

-In Fig.~\ref{fig:fridge_nonuniform}, we plot the heat flow out of the hot and cold cells as a function of the external load.
-In contradiction to the claim made in Refs.~\cite{asfaw04,asfaw07,ai05+06}, we find that the stalled state, at which the current changes its direction is not the transition point from the motor to the refrigerator.
+In Fig.~\ref{fig:fridge_nonuniform}, we plot the total power input ($\dot{W}$), various heat flows out of the hot and cold cells as a function of the external load including the entropy production and the coefficient of performance of the heat pump.
+In contradiction to results obtained using overdamped models~\cite{asfaw04,asfaw-bekele2007,ai05+06}, we observe that the stalled state at which the current changes its direction is not the transition point from the heat engine to the heat pump.
 At the stalled state, the heat flow via potential, which follows the direction of the particle flux $\langle v \rangle$, goes to zero.
 However, there is still a net heat transfer from the hot to the cold cell due to the kinetic energy contribution.
 In fact, the heat flow via kinetic energy never vanishes and always flows from the hot to the cold reservoir regardless of the direction of particle current and magnitude of the external load.
+The positivity of the entropy production at all values of the external force also illustrates the validity of the second law for our system.

-Figure~\ref{fig:fridge_nonuniform} shows that starting from the stall load there is a region where the model works neither as a motor nor as a refrigerator i.e., heat flows from the hot to the cold cell and work is done on the Brownian particle.
+Figure~\ref{fig:fridge_nonuniform} shows that starting from the stall load there is a region where the model works neither as a heat engine nor as a heat pump i.e., heat flows from the hot to the cold cell while work is being done on the Brownian particle.
 Refrigeration starts only when the heat flow via potential exceeds the sum of joule heat dissipated to the cold bath and the heat transfer via kinetic energy.
-As the load is further enhanced, the joule heat (varying as $|F|^{2}$), which originates from the power supply $\dot{W}$, eventually dominates the heat flow via potential (varying as $|F|$) and the cooling stops.
-There is an optimal load at which the heat flow out of the cold cell and the coefficient of performance attain a maximum but $\varepsilon$ is far below $\varepsilon_{c}$, due to the heat flow via kinetic energy.
+As the external force is further enhanced, the joule heat (varying as $|F|^{2}$), which originates from the power input $\dot{W}$ and the frictional force in case of the heat pump, eventually dominates the heat flow via potential (varying as $|F|$) and the cooling stops at a certain large value of $F$.
+Beyond this value of the external force, $\dot{Q}_{\rm 2}$ is negative showing that net heat is also dissipated to the cold bath.
+The negative value for the coefficient of performance correspond to this situation, where the refrigeration fails.
+There is an optimal load at which the heat flow out of the cold cell and the coefficient of performance attain a maximum but $\varepsilon$ is far below $\varepsilon_{c}$, due to the irreversible heat flow via kinetic energy.